mideind/BinPackage/README.md

 CSV file to a ~80 megabyte indexed binary structure that is mapped directly into memory for fast lookup and efficient memory usage.

+This means that `pip install islenska` is all you need to have most of the vocabulary of the Icelandic language at your disposal via Python.
+Batteries included; no external databases or middleware required.

-BinPackage allows querying for word forms, as well as lemmas and grammatical variants, yielding information about word categories (noun, verb, ...), subcategories (person names, place names, ...), inflection paradigms and various annotations, such as degrees of linguistic acceptability and alternate spelling forms.
+BinPackage allows querying for word forms, as well as lemmas and grammatical variants.
+This includes information about word categories (noun, verb, ...), subcategories (person names, place names, ...), inflection paradigms and various annotations, such as degrees of linguistic acceptability and alternate spelling forms.